 While this advice represents the current position, the ASA’s CCE project is actively reviewing our approach to these issues, which may lead to further rulings and updates to this guidance.

-The Code has a section dedicated to environmental claims.
-That section requires marketers to: explain the basis of environmental claims; qualify claims where necessary; acknowledge whether informed debate exists; unless stated otherwise, use a ‘cradle to grave’ assessment when considering a product’s environmental impact and make clear the limits of the life cycle; hold robust evidence for claims and comparisons and avoid misleading consumers by using confusing or pseudo-scientific claims.
-(See Environmental Claims: “Green Claims”).
+Section 11 of the Code is dedicated to environmental claims.
+That section requires marketers to explain the basis of environmental claims, qualifying claims where necessary.
+Unless stated otherwise, advertisers should use a full-life cycle (‘cradle-to-grave’) assessment when making claims about a product or services’ environmental impact and should make clear the limits of more specific claims.
+They should hold robust evidence for claims and comparisons and avoid misleading consumers by using confusing claims.

 More on